Frequently Asked Questions

 The Sixth Edition is the most current standard and the standard for the U.S. federal government and many states and countries.
 Some states use the Fifth Edition and earlier editions.
 Visit https://www.amaguides.com/usage-state-by-state-charts/ to view the use of editions by state.

-Question: Does subscription to the training sites of fifthedition.com or www.6thedition.com include the AMA Guides?
+Question: Does subscription to the training resources AMA Guides, Fith, and Sixth Editions – Mastery include the AMA Guides?

 Each subscriber is required to have access to the AMA Guides to the Evaluation of Permanent Impairment.
-You may purchase this at Amazon, as Hardcover or Kindle, for the Fifth Edition or Sixth Edition.
-The AMA Guides, Sixth Edition, are now digital.
+You may purchase this at Amazon, as a Hardcover, or on Kindle for the Fifth and Sixth Edition.
+The AMA Guides, Fifth and Sixth Edition, are now digital.
 With online access, you can view and search the most current standard.

 Question: How do I access the AMA Guides Newsletter?

-The AMA Guides® Newsletter, a publication of the American Medical Association, provides you with crucial updates, authoritative guidance, practical information and rationales for proper use of the AMA Guides in assessing impairment, work ability, causation, and other case issues.
+The AMA Guides® Newsletter, a publication of the American Medical Association, provides you with crucial updates, authoritative guidance, practical information, and rationales for proper use of the AMA Guides in assessing impairment, workability, causation, and other case issues.
 It is accessible online.
 With a subscription, you access back issues.
-This resource is a must to perform quality evaluattions.
+This resource is a must to perform quality evaluations.

 Question: What books do you recommend that I read to be most effective at performing independent medical and impairment evaluations?